Permanental Analog of the Rank-Nullity Theorem for Symmetric Matrices: Future Directions

 \section{Future Directions}

 In this paper, we proved that the permanental rank–nullity identity

-holds for nonnegative symmetric matrices, positive semi-definite matrices, and $(-1,0,1)$-balanced signed matrices.
-More generally, we showed that the identity holds for any symmetric matrix \(A\) if and only if \(E_k \neq O_k\), where \(k = \rho_{\mathrm{per}}(A)\).
-We can extend the condition to any real matrix by letting each entry \(A_{ij}\) be the weight on the directed edge \(i\to j\), and then comparing the total weights of positive and negative cycles in directed Sachs subgraphs of size \(k\).
-Although this condition extends to all real matrices, it only becomes more meaningful when we can relate the condition \( E_k \neq O_k \) to matrix properties, such as rank, eigenvalue spectrum, permanental spectrum, or other structural patterns.
+holds for nonnegative symmetric matrices, positive semidefinite matrices, and adjacency matrices of balanced signed graphs.
+More generally, we showed that the identity holds for any $\{0,\pm1\}$-symmetric matrix \(A\) if and only if \(E_k \neq O_k\), where \(k = \rho_{\mathrm{per}}(A)\).
+We can extend the condition to any real matrix by letting each entry \(A_{ij}\) be the weight on the directed edge \(i\to j\), and then comparing the total weights of positive and negative weighted cycles in directed cycle covers on \(k\) vertices.
+Although this condition extends to all real matrices, it only becomes more meaningful if we can relate the condition \( E_k \neq O_k \) to matrix properties, such as rank, eigenvalue spectrum, permanental spectrum, or other structural patterns.
 Can the permanental rank and nullity be used to derive structural results about matrices or graphs, and do they interact with other invariants in interesting ways?
-Developing such analogs may lead to a broader theory parallel to linear algebra.
-On the algorithmic side, because computing the permanent is \#P-complete, it is important to ask whether $\rho_{\mathrm{per}}(A)$ or $\eta_{\mathrm{per}}(A)$ can be efficiently approximated or estimated, at least for special types of matrices or graphs.
-These directions aim to build a more complete theory of the permanent that parallels the well-known results involving the determinant and algebraic theory.
+Developing such results may lead to a broader theory parallel to linear algebra.

+On the algorithmic side, because computing the permanent is \#P-complete, it is important to ask what is the computational complexity of computing \(\rho_{\mathrm{per}}(A)\) and \(\eta_{\mathrm{per}}(A)\) for arbitrary real symmetric matrices?
+Is it NP-hard?
+For positive semidefinite matrices, we established the rank-nullity identity but did not provide an efficient algorithm.
+Is \(\rho_{\mathrm{per}}(A)\) and \(\eta_{\mathrm{per}}(A)\) polynomial-time computable for PSD matrices?
+If not, what is its approximation complexity?
+Since Theorem~\ref{thm:general-case} involves counting directed cycle covers, can the problem of deciding whether \(E_k \neq O_k\) be placed within the polynomial hierarchy?

+We believe these directions will lead to a more complete theory of the permanent that complements its well-studied algebraic properties, bridging matrix theory, computational complexity, and graph algorithms.